Ultimate Guide to Incentive Design

 The Motive8 Principles

 There’s been a substantial amount of academic work on incentives, in particular sales incentives.
-Although this research based is very useful, it can be a little bit difficult to digest and apply.
-To make is simpler, we have boiled this research down to eight fundamental principles of incentive design.
+Although this research is very useful, it can be a little bit difficult to digest and apply.
+To make this simpler, we have boiled this research down to the Motiv8 Principles.

 Principle 1: Portfolio management — don’t just focus on one group

-Within any sales team there will always be Superstars, Foot Soldiers, and Laggards.
+Within any sales team there will always be Superstars, middle-ranking Foot Soldiers, and low-ranking Laggards.

 Treat the sales team as a portfolio of investments, treating each group as distinct entities and handling them in a customised way.

-Don’t just motivate your top performers.
-Introduce a tiered approach, with aspirational prizes for the Superstars, Foot Soldiers and the Laggards.
+Introduce a tiered approach with aspirational prizes for the Superstars, Foot Soldiers and the Laggards.

 Principle 3: Multiple prizes — differentiate, don’t downgrade

-Offer distinct types of prizes.
+Offer distinct types of prizes for the different levels of abilities.
 Avoid creating the impression that the second and third place winners won the consolation prize, a prize that was clearly a downgraded version of the first prize.
-This allows the winners of the lesser prizes to rationalise that in fact they prefer their prize, increasing the chance that all parties can be happy with their reward.

-Principle 4: Setting the pace — getting more from the poorest performers
+Principle 4: Set the pace — frequent prizes inspire poor performers

-The longer the gap between what we do and the reward, the weaker the impact of that reward becomes.
+The longer the gap between what we do and the benefit, the weaker the impact of that benefit becomes.
 The time period between bonuses can have a major impact on motivation.

 Principle 5: Feeling the heat — social pressure keeps ‘em keen

-An oversupply of high quality talent tends to have a motivating effect on the whole workforce.
+An oversupply of high quality talent tends to have a stimulating effect on the whole existing workforce.

 Principle 6: Making the most of your Superstars — don’t cap commission

-Principle 8: Spread the love — multiple winners, everyone wins
+Principle 8: Spread the love — create multiple winners, everyone wins

-There should be at least as many prizes as there are Superstars, increasing the likelihood that a Foot Soldier or Laggard will win a prize, so keeping the pressure on the Superstars to perform.
+There should be at least as many prizes as there are Superstars, increasing the likelihood that a Foot Soldier or Laggard will win a prize.
+This keeps the pressure on the Superstars to perform.

 ROKET DS Step 11 Icon